To: (Separate email addresses with commas)

 And if you've never had the chance to fly a glider, we'd recommend you give it a try it.

 Swayne is an editor at Boldmethod, commercially licensed pilot with multi-engine and instrument ratings, and a commercial aviation student at the University of North Dakota.
 He's the author of the articles, quizzes and lists you love to read every week.
-Swayne's flight experience ranges from King Airs and Carbon Cubs, to flying international cross-country flights in a King Air F90 to ferrying a 1943 Grumman Widgeon.
+Swayne's experience ranges from international flights in a King Air F90 to ferrying a 1943 Grumman Widgeon across the country.
 You can reach Swayne at firstname.lastname@example.org, and follow his flying adventures at http://www.swaynemartin.com.